 Also, the uppercut requires perfect timing.
 It should land right after the hips rotate.
 When throwing an uppercut, lean the body to the side of the uppercut slightly.
 An Uppercut is like the hook.
 A hook lands from the side, where the uppercut lands from underneath.

 The overhand punch is a power bunch.
 Throw it sparingly during workouts.

 This punch allows you to test your power and assert your authority.
 The punch is like throwing a pitch in baseball.
-An overhand (or overcut or drop) punch a semi-circular and vertical punch thrown with the rear hand.
-The punch relies on body weight and can deliver a great deal of power.
+An overhand (or overcut or drop) punch is a semi-circular and vertical punch thrown with the rear hand.
+The punch relies on body weight and can deliver great power.
 When throwing an overhand punch: